dylanpieper/chatalot/README.md

 #> ...
 ```

-To ask the chat model to evaluate and refine structured data extractions, implement iterative thinking or reasoning into the turns of the chat using the `judgements` parameter (increases token use):
+To ask the chat model to evaluate and refine structured data extractions, implement model-agnostic reasoning into the turns of the chat through additional prompting using the `judgements` parameter (increases token use):

 ``` r
 batch <- chat$batch(prompts, type_spec = type_sentiment, judgements = 1)